Department of Health and Human Development

 Bozeman, MT 59717-3540

-Graduate programs are coordinated by a graduate coordinator for the counseling program or by a graduate coordinator in exercise and nutrition sciences, and food, family, and community health sciences.
 General descriptions of the graduate options are included below.
-More detailed information regarding curricula and requirements may be obtained from the respective graduate coordinators listed above.
-Information may also be obtained on the Department of Health and Human Development website at www.montana.edu/hhd.
+More detailed information regarding curricula and requirements may be obtained from the respective graduate coordinators listed below.
+Information may also be obtained on the Department of Health and Human Development website at montana.edu/hhd.

-A minimum of 30 credits is required for the Master of Science degree in exercise and nutrition sciences, family and consumer sciences, and food, family, and community health sciences.
+A minimum of 30 credits is required for the Master of Science degree in exercise and nutrition sciences, family and consumer sciences, and the sustainable food systems programs.
+A minimum of 36 credits is required in community health.
 Both thesis and non-thesis plans are available.
-Because of professional licensure requirements, a minimum of 60 credits is required for the counseling programs.
+Because of professional licensure requirements, a minimum of 60 credits is required for both marriage and family counseling and mental health counseling.
 The school counseling program requires a minimum of 48 credits.
 Transfer credits may not exceed the limit of nine set by The Graduate School and must be assessed by the respective graduate coordinator before acceptance to the program.

-In addition to the requirements listed in the Application Requirements and Admission Policies sections, admission requirements for specific options can be obtained from the department website at www.montana.edu/hhd or by calling 406-994-3242.
+In addition to the requirements listed in the application requirements and admission policies sections, admission requirements for specific options can be obtained from the department website at montana.edu/hhd or by calling 406 994-3242.